Teaching Transformers Causal Reasoning through Axiomatic Training: Introduction

 Next, we study whether the same axiomatic training dataset can also help to improve causal reasoning of pre-trained large language models.
-We fine-tune Llama-3.1-8B-Instruct model over axiomatic datasets for transitivity and d-separation.
-We evaluate on two benchmarks: CLEAR~\cite{chen2024clearlanguagemodelsreally}, that includes a test set for measuring d-separation capabilities; and Corr2Cause~\cite{corr2cause} on inferring causal structure from correlational statements.
-Note that our model is not trained on any of these datasets.
-We find significant gains due to axiomatic fine-tuning: in CLEAR, the accuracy on d-separation increases from 30 to 70 \% on \textit{Yes/No task}, and goes from 33 to 50\% on \textit{Multi-Choice Questions}.
-On Corr2Cause, the F1 score improves significantly, increasing 2x compared to the baseline and outperforms GPT-4 (F1=0.29) by 8 p.p thus highlighting the impact of axiomatic training on complex real world datasets for causal reasoning.
+We fine-tune Llama-3-8B-Instruct model over axiomatic datasets for transitivity and d-separation.
+We evaluate on two benchmarks of causal reasoning in natural language: CLEAR~\cite{chen2024clearlanguagemodelsreally} and Corr2Cause~\cite{corr2cause}.
+The CLEAR dataset tests language models’ understanding of causal graphs through a wide range of binary and multi-choice tasks, including d-separation, Markov equivalence, and backdoor adjustment.
+Even though we don't finetune on their dataset or question type, we find significant performance gains on the d-separation task after axiomatic fine-tuning: accuracy increases from 30 to 70\% on \textit{Yes/No task}, and goes from 33 to 50\% on \textit{Multi-Choice Questions}.

+Corr2Cause is another challenging dataset to assess a language model's ability to infer causal relationships (e.g., ancestor, collider, or fork) given correlational statements expressed in natural language.
+Solving this task requires knowledge of multiple causal concepts including d-separation, transitivity, Markov property and the Markov equivalence class. \citet{corr2cause} show how frontier models such as GPT-4 also fail at this task.
+We show that axiomatic finetuning leads to a substantial F1 improvement of nearly 20 percentage points over the Llama-3-8B instruct baseline and even surpasses GPT-4, highlighting the effectiveness of axiomatic training for causal reasoning on complex datasets.

-Our work provides a new paradigm of teaching models causal reasoning through symbolic demonstrations of axioms or rules, which we call \textit{axiomatic training}.
+Overall, our work provides a new paradigm of teaching models causal reasoning through symbolic demonstrations of axioms or rules, which we call \textit{axiomatic training}.
 Such symbolic data can be cheaply generated for multiple axioms and added to the finetuning data of language models.
-More generally, our results contribute to the literature on causal learning from \emph{passive data}~\citep{NEURIPS2023_045c87de}, showing a general way to learn causal reasoning with passive demonstrations.
-Our code repository can be accessed at: \url{https://github.com/AniketVashishtha/CausalAxioms}
+More generally, our results using axiomatic data contribute to the literature on causal learning from \emph{passive data}~\citep{NEURIPS2023_045c87de}.
+Our code repository can be accessed at: \url{https://github.com/AniketVashishtha/Causal_Axioms}.